dkovacs24/ReviOS_faq/docs/related.md

 ## GPU and Network monitoring not working in the Task Manager

-Yes, they were stripped because leaking memory.
+They were disabled because leaking memory.

 To reactivate GPU statistics: